1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 It also encourages them to perform beyond expectations.

-Recognition can make employees feel special and inspire them to put in more effort toward the fulfillment of business goals.
+Recognition can make employees feel special and inspire them to put more effort toward fulfilling business goals.

-Organizations having effective employee rewards and recognition systems in place generally boast of a positive and productive work environment.
+Organizations with effective employee rewards and recognition systems generally boast a positive and productive work environment.

 Hence, such work environments naturally motivate employees to contribute their best towards the growth and success of their organizations.